Last Updated on Aug 1, 2023 by Anjali Chourasiya

 Correct any errors that may cause a bad credit score

-Your score reflects any history of your credit card bill payments and shows whether you kept up with the deadlines for the equated monthly installments (EMIs) on any loans you may have taken in the past.
+Your credit score is the reflection of your credit history, like credit card bill payments, etc. It shows whether you kept up with the deadlines for the Equated Monthly Instalments (EMIs) on any loans you may have taken in the past.
+Accordingly, a credit score is assigned.

-However, there are occasions when the credit score may be incorrect and not be a true picture of your financial health.
-The latest repayments not updated and wrong information on outstanding loans are two of the likely reasons resulting in a bad credit score.
+However, there are occasions when the credit score may need to be corrected and not be a true picture of your financial health.
+The latest repayments need to be updated, and correct information on outstanding loans are two of the likely reasons resulting in a bad credit score.
 When rectified, such material errors can increase your credit score.
 So raise a dispute with the credit bureau to get them corrected.

 Offer to pledge collateral